jiria/akri/docs/extensibility.md

     ...
 ```

-### Update Configuration CRD
-Now we need to update the Configuration CRD so that we can pass some properties to our new protocol handler.
-First, lets create our data structures.

-The first step is to create a DiscoveryHandler configuration struct.
+The next step is to create a DiscoveryHandler configuration struct.
 This struct will be used to deserialize the CRD contents and will be passed on to our NessieDiscoveryHandler.
 Here we are specifying that users must pass in the url for where Nessie lives.
 This means that Agent is not doing any discovery work besides validating a URL, but this is the scenario we are using to simplify the example.
 Add this code to `shared/src/akri/configuration.rs`:

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug)]